Simple Fertility Fix — Detox Your Environment | Conceivable

 Most plastic water bottles contain BPA and phthalates—big no-no's for your fertility.
 Invest in a good glass water bottle and you'll automatically reduce your exposure to these nasty chemicals.
 Water bottles aren't the only place these buggers are hiding: the cans used to store beans and vegetables are lined with BPA, too.

 Making these three simple environment fixes might not solve your conception problems right away.
-But they will have a bigger impact that you might think.
+But they will have a bigger impact than you might think.

 A Danish and German study released this year tested nearly 100 everyday chemicals and found that a third had an effect on sperm.
 When exposed to a mixture of chemicals (the norm for American men), sperm's ability to swim, fertilize an egg, and be sensitive to female sex hormones was especially reduced.